enbecko1996/set/README.md

 # set
-Analyzer for the card game "Set".
+Implementation of the game "Set".